ADU Regulations at a Glance

 Permitting

 We submit your complete permit application to Los Angeles and manage the entire approval process.
-This includes responding to plan check comments, coordinating with building department staff, and tracking your application through to permit issuance.
-California law requires cities to process compliant ADU applications within 60 days, though actual timelines vary.
-We keep you informed throughout and handle any issues that arise.
+This includes responding to plan check comments and coordinating with building department staff through to permit issuance.

 Construction

 With permits in hand, construction begins.
 Our crews work efficiently while respecting your property and neighbors.
-For a typical Los Angeles ADU, construction takes 4-6 months depending on size, complexity, and type.
-We coordinate all inspections, manage subcontractors, and provide regular progress updates.
-You'll have a dedicated project manager as your single point of contact throughout the build.
+For a typical Los Angeles ADU, construction takes 4-6 months.
+You'll have a dedicated project manager throughout the build.

-Before turning over the keys, we conduct a detailed walkthrough with you.
-We demonstrate systems and appliances, address any punch list items, and ensure everything meets your expectations.
-Once you're satisfied and final inspections are complete, you receive your certificate of occupancy.
-Your new Los Angeles ADU is ready for occupancy, whether that means welcoming a tenant, moving in a family member, or whatever you have planned.
+We conduct a detailed walkthrough, demonstrate systems and appliances, and address any punch list items.
+Once final inspections are complete, you receive your certificate of occupancy.
+Your new Los Angeles ADU is ready.

 ADU Costs in Los Angeles